Julie-0411/PRODIGY_DS_03/README.md

 Outcome of Previous Campaign (failure/success/other)

 # **Built With**

-Streamlit - The web framework used for building the dashboard

 Scikit-learn - The machine learning library used for training the decision tree classifier